John and the Hole plays out like a fairy tale in many moments, which is exactly what director Pascual Sisto intended.

 “I take more of the American view, even though I am European and I do understand the heritage of bunkers there,” Sisto said.
 “In movies like Take Shelter, bunkers are made primarily as a form of protection, against something like a big storm, like they say in the movie.
 You could say in one way that John was trying to keep them in a safe place.”

-John and the Hole, directed by Pascual Sisto, premiered in the U.S. Dramatic Competition section at Sundance.
-The Sundance Film Festival wrapped Wednesday.
+John and the Hole, directed by Pascual Sisto, premiered in the U.S. Dramatic Competition section at Sundance and is now in theaters and available on VOD.